commonsharp/SurvivalProject-Server/README.md

 * The guild rank of new players in the room is '?' instead of being the true rank.
 * ~~Quests - if player 1 kills everyone, player 2 gets ko too (in the winning screen).~~

+# 01/04/2017
+* You can now find users (F4).
+It currently only works for players in the same server.

 # 31/03/2017
 * Training modes are now working, but after you finish a training, there's an option to change to another training mode, and that doesn't work yet.
 * King survival mode is working.